This page documents the VALIDATE_EMAIL_DOMAIN configuration setting in FormMail.

 - The domain name has a valid MX recordOpens in a new window.

-The problem with check for a valid MX record is that it can take some time, and in some cases is unreliable in that produces a false failure.
+The problem with checking for a valid MX record is that it can take some time, and in some cases is unreliable in that produces a false failure.
 This means that the form submission can be slow or fail with a false error.

 The VALIDATE_EMAIL_DOMAIN setting allows you to control whether FormMail validates the domain name by checking for MX records.